vifon/ledger-web/README.md

   access to *Ledger CLI*, I account it to `Expenses:Uncategorized` and then refine it at my PC.

-### Planned features

-- A more useful account list view with balances.

 ## Screenshots

 ### Mobile version